w3c/secure-payment-confirmation/scope.md

 * The API will will support registration of a Payment Credential in the browser.
+* Enrollment will be possible during or outside of a transaction (see [issue 44](https://github.com/w3c/secure-payment-confirmation/issues/44)).
 * TBD whether we standardize Payment Credential enrollment UX.

 ### Transaction

+* See [issue 8](https://github.com/w3c/secure-payment-confirmation/issues/8) on whether SPC can be invoked before Payment Request, or only during.
 * Given an ordered list of SPC Credential Identifiers in the SPC Request, the browser picks the first SPC Credential that matches and uses that credential to authenticate the user.
 If the browser does